GST is a major tax reform in India’s indirect tax structure. It is a consumption-based tax levied on the supply of goods and services.

 - Supply of goods or services to international tourists

-Thus, on Inter-State supply of goods or services, only IGST is levied and collected by Central Government.
+Thus, on the Inter-State supply of goods or services, only IGST is levied and collected by the Central Government.

 V. What Is Central Goods and Services Tax (CGST)?